Stop the Cycle

 We know how to solve the problem.

 The trends in recent years include both progress and persisting inequities alike.
-Deaths from diarrhea declined from more than 1 million among children under five years in 1990 to less than half a million in 2019.
+Deaths from diarrhea declined from more than 1 million among children under five years in 1990 to less than 450,000 in 2022.
 Yet children in poor communities bear the brunt of the remaining burden, and too many surviving children are held back because of persistent, repeated infections.

 Diarrhea is not a new issue and remains a chronic problem in low- and middle-income countries; it is one of many menacing health threats competing for attention and funding.